 - Applicants will need to have a valid photo ID with your current address information.

-- Applicants will be asked to provide proof of Firearms training or provide one of the following:
+- Applicants will be asked to provide proof of Firearms training that has occurred in the last 24 months or provide one of the following:

 – Any National Rifle Association handgun safety training course